 This expression comes from the Bible story in John 21:11 which tells the second miracle of Jesus; his fisherman disciples hadn’t caught anything all day, so Jesus told them to throw the net over the right side of the boat:

 “Simon Peter went up, and drew the net to land full of great fishes, a hundred and fifty and three: and for all there were so many, yet was not the net broken.”

 To round this off, let’s look at the number of this verse – 21:11.
 In Numerology, 21 equals 3 (2+1).
 Three is the number of creation.
 Eleven is a Master Number; the eleven is 1 and 1 which makes 2 – the perfect balance of male and female which by nature pro-create.

 This might explain why we weren’t taught sacred geometry or Numerology; the geometric shape for the Divine Feminine is in the building blocks of creation!
 There’s no mention of a Mother in the bible, yet the symbol used for Jesus’ ministry is the Vesica Piscis, which represents the yoni of the Divine Mother – hidden in plain sight!

 A woman’s yoni has also been referred to, and can resemble a ‘flower’ (Flower of Life).

 photo credit: Exotic Afrique

 The above image shows a primitive ceremony where someone is being passed through a giant yoni, in order to be born again.
-The pointed oval was a world-wide symbol of the Great Mother Goddess because it represented the external genetalia of the Divine Feminine.
+The double-pointed oval was a world-wide symbol of the Great Mother Goddess because it represented the external genetalia of the Divine Feminine.

-This is an extract from Year Seven of Journey of a Sister:
+An extract from Year Seven of Journey of a Sister: